Approximating Online Human Evaluation of Social Chatbots with Prompting: Results

-We used FED dataset to study the generalizability of prompted evaluation \cite{mehri-eskenazi-2020-unsupervised}.
-It contains 124 open-domain dialogs of humans with humans or with machines (Meena and Mitsuku) that were originally released by \cite{adiwardana2020humanlike}.
-Each dialog in FED is annotated with human appraisals of ten fine-grained dialog qualities and an overall impression rating.
+To study the generalizability of prompted evaluation, we used FED \cite{mehri-eskenazi-2020-unsupervised} and DSTC9 datasets \cite{gunasekara2020overview}.
+FED contains 124 open-domain dialogs of humans with humans and two chatbots (Meena and Mitsuku) that were originally released by \cite{adiwardana2020humanlike}.
+DSTC9 contains 2200 human-bot conversations from 11 chatbots.
+In both datasets, all dialogs are annotated with offline human appraisals of ten fine-grained dialog qualities and an overall impression rating that were curated following the same protocol described in \cite{mehri-eskenazi-2020-unsupervised}.